If you have ideas about shows you’d like to see presented in Houston

 Teachers and Students Speak Out has provided a space for the voices of teachers and students to be heard since its inception in 2009---Be a part of their journey!

-In this FREE Borderlines production, local and international artists will work together to transform a historical Near Northside home by interpreting the phrase, Crossing the Lines, as it relates to art, politics, and social issues.
-Addressing how humans traverse, avoid, or manipulate the borders and barriers we create for ourselves, these artists seek to compel audiences from out of their comfort zones to trigger an exploration of how these boundaries shape our physical spaces and our socio-political identities
+In this living room art production, local and international artists work together to transform a historical Near Northside home by interpreting the phrase, Crossing the Lines, as it relates to art, politics, and social issues.
+Addressing how humans traverse, avoid, or manipulate the borders and barriers we create for ourselves, these artists seek to compel audiences out of their comfort zones to trigger an exploration of how boundaries shape our physical spaces and our socio-political identities.

 The reading, hosted by TSU's The Wheel Project, will feature three essayists from our Homes and Histories art catalogue: Gordon Anderson, Dr. Kairn Klieman, and Dr. Michael Woodson.
 The featured speakers will also be available to sign copies afterward.